 How Important is Suction Power?

 Very important, but it’s not the whole story.
 Suction power is often measured in Pascals (Pa) or Air Watts (AW).
-Higher numbers generally mean stronger suction.
 For 2025, look for models with at least 5,000 Pa for basic tasks, and 10,000 Pa or more for deep cleaning, especially if you have pets.

 “Don’t just chase the highest Pa number.
 The design of the nozzle and the quality of the attachments are what truly make a difference in getting dirt out of tight spaces.
 A vacuum with slightly less power but a brilliant crevice tool will often outperform a more powerful but poorly designed one.” – John Carter, Professional Car Detailer, 15 years of experience.